 How does datree access my GitHub account?

-We use this token in the following situations, and under no other circumstances than described below:
+We use this access in the following situations, and under no other circumstances than described below:

 - To synchronize the repositories you have access to.
 We use this information to show you the available repositories on your repositories page so you can enable or disable scanning them on the datree platform.